opsworks-co/eks-gitlab/README.md

 # Documentation

+## This repository is discontinued, further work at https://github.com/Perun-Engineering/eks-gitlab

 ## Description and Architecture

 This module was created to simplify deploying Gitlab into the EKS with storage on AWS S3, AWS Aurora for PostreSQL, and AWS ElastiCache Redis.